vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 ````````````````````````````````

-Note that in the following case, we have a paragraph
+Note that in the following case, we have a [lazy
-continuation line:
+continuation line]:

 ```````````````````````````````` example Block quotes: 11
 > foo